f5devcentral/f5-agility-labs-xc/docs/class4/lab1.rst

    .. image:: _static/lab1-task2-004.png
       :width: 800px

 #.
-In the resulting **Swagger Files** window, you will see the upload file with additional
+In the resulting **OpenAPI Files** window, you will see the upload file with additional
    metadata.

    .. note::